Learn to Hunt

 A deep-bodied, compressed and scaleless fish.
 The mouth is small with swollen lips, and the lower jaw projects beyond the upper jaw.
-There are two to seven (usually five) unconnected spines followed by a dorsal fin that has 9 to 11 rays.
+There are two to seven (usually five) unconnected spines followed by a dorsal fin with 9 to 11 rays.
 The anal fin has a single spine with 9 to 10 rays; the pelvic fin has one heavy spine with a single ray.
 The lateral line is complete, and there are 30 to 36 small, bony plates along its entire length.
-It is olive green in color on the back and sides with white or yellow spots and dark wavy lines scattered over the sides.
-The species attains a length of 2 to 3 inches.
+It is olive green on the back and sides with white or yellow spots and dark wavy lines scattered over the sides.
+This species reaches a length of 2 to 3 inches.

 State Records are not documented for non-game species.

 Brook Stickleback make interesting aquarium fish, but because of their aggressive behavior, it is difficult to keep other small fish with them.